flexcyon/docs-en/docs/en/Styling/CSS-Classes/vertical-alignment/page-1.md

 # Usage

-Applies Horizontal Left-to-Right (LTR) to your notes in reading mode
+Applies Vertical Left-to-Right (LTR) to your notes in reading mode

 ```md
 ---